hashicorp/terraform-provider-hcp/docs/resources/packer_channel.md

 ### Required

-- `bucket_name` (String) The slug of the HCP Packer Registry image bucket where the channel should be managed in.
+- `bucket_name` (String) The slug of the HCP Packer Registry image bucket where the channel should be created in.
 - `name` (String) The name of the channel being managed.

 ### Optional